Your Voice, Our Fight: We Tell Your Story Because It Matters

 • Delays in obtaining compensation due to haggling between insurance carriers

 You may find yourself targeted as a liable party when, in fact, your car’s collision with another was caused by another crash that happened first, triggering the multivehicle accident.
-If you were hit from behind, and in turn, hit the car in front of you, for example, you may face accusations of fault in the second collision even though the first collision forced you into it.
+For example, if you were hit from behind and, in turn, hit the car in front of you, you may face accusations of fault in the second collision even though the first collision forced you into it.

-Whatever the facts and circumstances, we are prepared to advocate zealously on your behalf.
-We will fight to ensure that you get medical care right away, while at the same time, we initiate an accident reconstruction investigation to build your legal cases.
+Whatever the facts and circumstances, a motor vehicle accident lawyer from Glenda Mitchell Law Firm is prepared to advocate zealously on your behalf.
+We will fight to ensure that you get medical care right away.
+At the same time, we initiate an accident reconstruction investigation to build your legal case.

-Getting the support you need often requires investigation, documentation and compelling presentation of evidence of negligence by another driver (in many cases).
+Getting the support you need often requires an investigation and thorough documentation.
+In many cases, our goal is to present compelling evidence of the other driver’s negligence.
 A personal injury attorney on your side can make all the difference in your ability to recover full, fair compensation.

-At Glenda Mitchell Law Firm, our Georgia, Alabama and South Carolina personal injury law firm is prepared to dig in and find out the truth and answer any questions you may have after an accident.
-We will fight for your right to full and fair compensation after an automobile crash or any motor vehicle accident.
+At Glenda Mitchell Law Firm, our Georgia, Alabama and South Carolina motor vehicle accident law firm is prepared to dig in and find out the truth and answer any questions you may have after a car accident.
+After a crash, our motor vehicle accident lawyers will fight for your right to full and fair compensation.